Alien 2: On Earth

-Alien 2: On Earth (also known as Alien Terror) is a 1980 Italian science fiction horror film, written and directed by Ciro Ippolito before the trademark Alien was registered.
-It was released following the success of the 1979 film Alien as an unofficial sequel, albeit having no connection to the film.
+Alien 2: On Earth (Alien 2 sulla Terra) is a 1980 Italian science fiction horror film directed by Ciro Ippolito and Biagio Proietti.

-The film features a score by Guido De Angelis and Maurizio De Angelis, performed by the composers under the pseudonym Oliver Onions.
-The film co-starred a young Michele Soavi, years before he became an Italian horror film director, and a cameo appearance by Ciro Ippolito (in the role of "Joe").
-It was filmed in California, the Cinecittà studios in Rome, and in the Castellana Caves.

 Plot

 As the world awaits the return of a crew of astronauts from a deep space mission, a young woman named Thelma Joyce appears on a television talk show to discuss caves.
 Soon after her interview begins, Thelma has a horrible psychic vision.
 After the spacecraft returns to Earth missing its occupants, a girl on a beach discovers a weird, blue, pulsating rock.
 Her mother soon finds her with her face ripped off.

 Thelma and her husband Roy meet up with their friends for a trip to explore a cave.
 The group stops at a roadside café to buy food and change into their caving gear.
 Thelma's friend Burt discovers a blue rock that he decides to keep in his pack.

 The group arrives at the cave, and quickly rappels to the bottom to set up camp for the night.
 Before falling asleep, Thelma tells Roy that she feels that something horrible is about to happen, but Roy calms her down.

 The next day, Thelma's friend Jill discovers the blue rock that Burt found appears to be pulsating.
 The rock opens up and a creature attacks her face.
 Thelma witnesses the attack and panics.
 Roy calms her down, then decides to go find Jill's body.

 Roy rappels down into a hole and finds Jill, alive and with her face intact.
 The rest of the group rappels down the hole as well and they strap Jill to a lifter so that she may be lifted out of the hole.
 Jill is set aside, by herself, still unconscious.
 While the group prepares to climb out of the hole, a creature erupts from Jill's face and attacks Ron's neck.
 Ron is dragged upside down as the creature slices his neck repeatedly until his head falls off.